OpenVSP/OpenVSP/README.md

    2D Delaunay triangulator.
 This routine has been included in this distribution.

-   - triInt by Tomas Möller [jgt.akpeters.com/papers/Moller97](http://web.archive.org/web/*/http://jgt.akpeters.com/papers/Moller97) - Fast triangle-triangle intersection test.
+   - [triInt by Tomas Möller (was: jgt.akpeters.com/papers/Moller97)](http://web.archive.org/web/*/http://jgt.akpeters.com/papers/Moller97) - Fast triangle-triangle intersection test.
    This code comes from two sources previously available online.
    When JGT was taken over by Taylor and Francis, the source accompanying the articles became unavailable.
 The routines are